ventus-ag/documentation/content/products/images/custom-images.md

 - **SSH Key,** that will be specified during creating the Virtual Machine and Kubernetes Cluster for further connection to them via SSH; it was created with the next parameters:
   - *Name*: mykey;
   - *Public key* is placed on the Linux VM during its creation;
-  - *Private Key* was copied to the clipboard and saved on the local system in the next text file (for example: ~/.ssh/id_rsa).
+  - *Private Key* was copied to the clipboard and saved on the local system in the text file (for example: ~/.ssh/id_rsa).
 - **Firewall (Name: for-ssh),** that will be specified during creating the Virtual Machine for further connection to it via SSH - it was created with additional rule allowing incoming traffic on port 22; this rule was created with the next parameters:
   - *Description:* for ssh;
   - *Direction*: ingress;